whennemuth/bu-wp-docker/wordpress-bu/wp-build/README.md

    ```

 2. *[Optional]* Publish the image:
-   Put the built image into the BU public registry so it is available to ECS stacks.
+   Put the built image into the BU public registry so it is available available for download and reference by ECS stacks.

    ```
    # Retag if necessary